NCAlgebra/NC/README.md

 ## Testing

-Type
+There are 3 test sets which you can use to troubleshoot parts of NCAlgebra.
+The most comprehensive test set is run by typing:

     << NCTEST

-to test NCAlgebra.
-Type
+This will test the core functionality of NCAlgebra.
+You can test functionality related to the package [`NCPoly`](#PackageNCPoly), including the new `NCGBX` package [`NCGBX`](#PackageNCGBX), by typing:

+    << NCPOLYTEST

+Finally our Semidefinite Programming Solver [`NCSDP`](#PackageNCSDP) can be tested with

+    << NCSDPTEST

+We recommend that you restart the kernel before and after running tests.
+Each test takes a few minutes to run.

+## NCGB

+The old `C++` version of our Groebner Basis Algorithm still ships with this version and can be loaded using:

+    << NCGB`

+This will at once load `NCAlgebra` *and* `NCGB`.
+It can be tested using

 	<< NCGBTEST

-to test NCGB.
-We recommend that you restart the kernel before and after running each test set.

 ## Reporting Bugs